-But saying the drought is over doesn’t make it so, as Robert Lewin, director of the county’s Office of Emergency Management, indicated in a report to the Board of Supervisors this week.
+But saying the drought is over doesn’t make it so, as Robert Lewin, director of the county’s Office of Emergency Management, indicated in a recent report to the Board of Supervisors.

 “Despite the governor ending the drought state of emergency, local drought conditions continue,” Lewin said.

 In fact, he said, Santa Barbara County remains in a Level 2, or “severe” drought, which on Oct.
 9 led the Board of Supervisors to reaffirm the local drought state of emergency first declared in January 2014.

 “It’s important to recognize we have been and still are in a drought,” Tom Fayram, deputy director of the County Public Works Department, in charge of its Water Resources Division, told the supervisors.

 “In fact, I would characterize it as a record drought, with the trailing seven-year rainfall being at Gibraltar Reservoir, which is the indicator for the Santa Ynez River watershed,” Fayram said. “(It) is a record drought for the last 100 years.”

 Rainfall across the county in the 2018 water year, which ended Aug.
 31, was 9.77 inches, or 54 percent of normal, based on an average of the precipitation measured at 14 locations where the county collects data.

 Cachuma Lake is currently holding 60,968 acre-feet — 31.5 percent of its 193,305-acre-foot capacity — which Lewin said is less than it held when supervisors first declared the drought state of emergency in 2014.

 An acre-foot is about 326,000 gallons, or the amount of water generally needed to supply the annual needs of four to 10 people in an urban environment.